Dev-akash77/Nuegas/readme.md

 # Nuegas — Real-Time AI-Powered Task Management System

 **Nuegas** is a scalable, real-time task management and collaboration platform designed for modern teams.
-Built on the MERN stack and powered by WebSocket, WebRTC, Cloudinary, and Gemini AI, it provides seamless task management, chat, file sharing, video calling, real-time notifications, analytics, and AI assistance.
+Built on the MERN stack and powered by WebSocket, WebRTC, Cloudinary, and Gemini AI, it provides seamless task management, chat, file sharing,real-time notifications, analytics, and AI assistance.
 It supports secure user authentication, email-based OTP verification, and scalable microservices-friendly architecture.

 ---